Automation Testing

 When you have an online application, however, you might have a development environment, a testing environment a production environment.

-When you get to that production environment, you can't simply use your company’s email server anymore; neither can you use a local SMTP server, because you need real email addresses that you can send to via the Internet.
+When you get to that production environment, you can't use your company’s email server anymore; neither can you use a local SMTP server, because you need real email addresses you can send to via the Internet.

 Unlimited Email Addresses are Cool!